signalingsystemslab/mRNA-nuclear-export/README.md

 * R (ggplot2, stats, ggpubr, gridExtra, edgeR)

 ## Step 10: Figures
-Script to generate most figures is found under `Figures > Manuscript_figures.R` similarly to previously this script need to be run under its parent directory.
+Script to generate most figures in the manuscript and some supplementary documents is found under `Figures > Manuscript_figures.R` similarly to previously this script need to be run under its parent directory.

 ### Requirements for Step 10:
 Needed external softwares:
 * R (RColorBrewer, grid, ggplot2, openxlsx, biomaRt, compiler, scales, deSolve, ComplexHeatmap, circlize, MASS, pheatmap, gridExtra, plotly)

-## Step 11: Supplementary Documents

-### Requirements for Step 8:
-R (RColorBrewer, grid, ggplot2, openxlsx, biomaRt, compiler, scales, deSolve, ComplexHeatmap, circlize, MASS, pheatmap)

 -- To continue
 ## Step 8: ChIPseq